DaveBackus/Data_Bootcamp_Book/py-fun1.md

 lastname  = 'Lennon'
 firstlast = firstname + ' ' + lastname
 ```
-Find a method to replace n's in `firstlast` with asterisks.
+Find a method to replace the n's in `firstlast` with asterisks.

 ## Python 2 and 3